flood-io/element/packages/docs/docs/guides/TestSettings.md

  `number`  (Optional)   Specifies the time (in seconds) to wait after each step.
 ### userAgent
 `string`  (Optional)   Specifies a custom User Agent (UA) string to send.

+### viewport
+`Object` Set the viewport with the below properties:

+- width `number` page width in pixels.
+Required.
+- height `number` page height in pixels.
+Required.
+- deviceScaleFactor `number` Specify device scale factor (can be thought of as dpr).
+Defaults to 1.
+- isMobile `boolean` Whether the meta viewport tag is taken into account.
+Defaults to `false`.
+- hasTouch `boolean` Specifies if viewport supports touch events.
+Defaults to `false`.
+- isLandscape `boolean` Specifies if viewport is in landscape mode.
+Defaults to `false`.

 ### waitTimeout
 `number`  (Optional)   Global wait timeout applied to all wait tasks.
 ### waitUntil : (Optional)